Floozutter/flooidsim/progress-curve/README.md

 # progress-curve
-Visualize functions that relate normalized time to normalized progress
+Visualize functions that relate normalized time to normalized progress!